Freeaqingme/ClueGetter/README.md

   to (partially) blacklist messages from those addresses or domains.
 * SRS - Sender Rewriting Scheme
 * DKIM - Sign messages using DKIM
-* Volume Reputation - Detect anomalies in volume, and penalize sudden increases in volume.

 Planned modules:
 * GeoIP - Detect anomalies in the countries used to send mail from